Tylee Craft Continues to Inspire Amid Battle

 Tylee’s story was featured on the Voices for Victory podcast.

-Tylee first noticed something was going on during spring workouts.
-He was having back spasms and tightness, which he originally attributed to the workouts.
-He had scans done to make sure everything was normal.
-A few days later, on March 14, 2022, Tylee was diagnosed with stage four large cell neuroendocrine carcinoma, a rare form of lung cancer.
+Tylee first noticed something was wrong during spring workouts.
+He experienced back spasms and tightness, initially attributing them to the workouts.
+After scans, Tylee was diagnosed on March 14, 2022, with stage four large cell neuroendocrine carcinoma, a rare form of lung cancer.
+From that moment, his life changed drastically—he stopped playing football and taking classes to focus on treatment.

 “I’m a part of the White Ribbon Project,” Tylee said.
 “Being there and seeing all these other survivors and people who have battled, I know we are all together.
 We are all a community that tries to bring awareness to everyone.
 It’s a lot, but it’s nice to know that everyone is looking out for you.”